elesto-dao/elesto/docs/Networks/testnet.md

-## Set up Cosmosvisor
+## Set up Cosmovisor

-Cosmosvisor allows automatic upgrades for the node, and it is the recommended way of running an Elesto node.
+Cosmovisor allows automatic upgrades for the node, and it is the recommended way of running an Elesto node.

-Install the Cosmosvisor binary:
+Install the Cosmovisor binary:

 ```shell
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v1.0.0